aastha-0711/GargCars-Main/README.md

 # 🚗 Garg Cars — Modern Car Booking Platform

 A sleek and user-friendly car rental web application designed to help users effortlessly book cars at competitive prices.
-Powered by React, Node.js, MongoDB, and integrated with Stripe for secure, seamless payments.
+Powered by React, Node.js, MongoDB, and integrated with RazorPay for secure, seamless payments.

 ---